Pedestrian Hit by E-Bike Rider in California?

 Sidewalk vs. Street Accidents

 California law regarding e-bikes on sidewalks varies by city.
 Individual cities and counties control whether bicyclists may ride on sidewalks, according to California Vehicle Code 21206.
-However, e-bike users must follow the same rules of the road all other cyclists do such as following the speed limit, safely passing other vehicles, and giving the right of way to pedestrians.
+However, e-bike users must follow the same rules of the road that all other cyclists do, such as following the speed limit, safely passing other vehicles, and giving the right of way to pedestrians.
+Additionally, Class 3 e-bikes — capable of reaching 28 mph — are prohibited from sidewalks statewide under California law, regardless of local ordinance.

 In many cases, pedestrians have the right of way on sidewalks, regardless of whether e-bikes are technically allowed.